allegroai/clearml-docs/docs/hyperdatasets/dataviews.md

 * **ROI query for a single label**

-This example uses an ROI query to filter for frames containing at least one ROI with the label `cat`.
+This example uses an ROI query to filter for frames containing at least one ROI with the label `cat`:

 ```python
 # Create a Dataview object for an iterator that randomly returns frames according to queries